-How Much Protein to Eat on the Keto Diet?
+How much Protein should I have on the Keto Diet

 The ketogenic diet is known as a highly efficient low carbohydrates, high fat diet.
 The reduction in carbohydrate intake, combined with the increase in fat intake puts your body into a metabolic state of so-called ketosis.
 During ketosis, your body becomes extremely efficient at burning fat for energy.
 But where does protein fit into a ketogenic diet and why does it matter?
 And how much protein should I consume while on keto?
 In this article we are going to answer these questions for you!